chelseayw/DropboxAssignment/README.md

 # DropboxAssignment

 How many hours did it take to complete?
-Around 15 hours, including tutorial review and demo practice.
+Around 15 hours, including time spent on reviewing tutorials, and practicing with demos.
 Thanks to Tim and other students for additional help :-)

 Which required and optional stories have you completed?
 All project requirements.